Skip to main content

 • Draft: The RFC moves into active development and refinement.
 Each update SHALL increment the version (v0.x.x) to indicate progress.

 • Superseded: Significant updates requiring functionality changes MUST be documented in a new RFC, starting at v2.0.0 or higher.
-The original RFC must include information that it has been superseded, accompanied with a link to the new RFC that supersedes it.
+The original RFC must include information that it has been superseded, accompanied by a link to the new RFC that supersedes it.

-2. File Structure
+4.2.
+File Structure

 RFC-0001-rfc-life-cycle-process/